Video Hustler

-Video Hustler (ビデオ・ハスラ一 Bideo Hasurā) is a pool (pocket billiards) arcade video game released by Konami in 1981.
-Dynamo released the game under the name Lil' Hustler.
+is a 1981 pool video game developed by Konami and published by Leijac for arcades.
+It was released in Japan in July 1981 and in North America by Dynamo as Lil' Hustler in December 1981.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 and their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in September 2025.

+Gameplay

 The gameplay is basically billiards, but with numbered, color-coded pucks on top of a lacquered plywood-made, green board, similar to carrom.
-On September 11, 2025, the game got ported as part of the Arcade Archives series.

 Reception

 In Japan, Game Machine listed Video Hustler on their June 1, 1983 issue as being the twenty-fourth most-successful table arcade unit of the month.